Moving sum procedure for multiple change point detection in large factor models: MOSUM procedure for data segmentation

 Beyond testing for any change, we propose to detect and locate the multiple change points by adopting an approach proposed by \cite{kirch} in the univariate mean change point setting.
 Simply put, we select every local maximiser of $\mathcal{T}_{N,T,\gamma }(k)$ over a sufficiently large enough interval at which $\mathcal{T}_{N,T,\gamma }(k)$ exceeds the threshold.
 Specifically, for some fixed $\eta \in (0,1]$, we set as a change point estimator every $\widehat{k}$ that simultaneously satisfies

 Denoting such estimators by $\widehat{k} _{j},\,1\leq j\leq \widehat{R}$, their total number $\widehat{R}$ is the estimator of the total number of change points $R$.

-For the implementation of the MOSUM procedure, we require an estimator of the long-run covariance matrix $ \mathbf{V}_{k}$.
-While we allow it to be location-dependent to account for the heteroscedasticity in the presence of change points, the difficulty in estimating a long-run covariance matrix of multivariate time series is well-known.
-In the current setting, this is further augmented by that the computation of $\mc T_{N, T, \gamma}(k)$ calls for the inverse of $\mathbf{V}_k$, which may bring further numerical instabilities.
+For the implementation of the MOSUM procedure, we require an estimator of the long-run covariance matrix $\mathbf{V}_{k}$.
+While we allow it to be location-dependent to account for the heteroscedasticity in the presence of change points, estimating a long-run covariance matrix of multivariate time series is well-known to be highly challenging.
+In the current setting, this is augmented by that the computation of $\mc T_{N, T, \gamma}(k)$ calls for the inverse of $\mathbf{V}_k$, which may bring further numerical instabilities.
 Therefore, we opt to use the following HAC-type estimator in place of $\mathbf{V}_k$,

 with some bandwidth $m \ge 1$.
-We later show that the matrix $\widehat{\mathbf{V}}$ provides a consistent estimator of the long-run covariance matrix of $ \mathbf{M}_{N,T,\gamma }(k)$ under $\mathcal{H}_{0}$ (see Proposition~\ref {cor:V}).
-We note that the use of the Bartlett kernel in~\eqref{v-hat} is only one of the many possible choices, and we refer to \citet{baiduan} for a comprehensive analysis of various kernel-based estimators of $\mathbf{V}$.
+We later show that the matrix $\widehat{\mathbf{V}}$ provides a consistent estimator of the long-run covariance matrix of $\mathbf{M}_{N,T,\gamma }(k)$ under $\mathcal{H}_{0}$ (see Proposition~\ref{cor:V}).
+The Bartlett kernel in~\eqref{v-hat} is only one of the many possible choices, and we refer to \citet{baiduan} for a comprehensive analysis of various kernel-based estimators of $\mathbf{V}$.
 For consistency of multiple change point detection, we only require that a positive definite matrix is used in place of $\mbf V_k$ (Theorem~\ref{thm:consistency}).
 By default, we propose to adopt $\wh{\mbf V}$ (or its diagonal entries) which is shown to work well; see Section~\ref{simulations} for further discussions.